MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/sddl-for-device-objects.md

 <td><p>World</p>
 <p>Before Windows XP, this SID covered every session, whether authenticated users, anonymous users, or the Builtin Guest account.</p>
 <p>Starting with Windows XP, this SID does not cover anonymous logon sessions; it covers only authenticated users and the Builtin Guest account.</p>
-<p>Note that untrusted or &quot;restricted&quot; code is also not covered by the World SID.
+<p>Note that untrusted or "restricted" code is also not covered by the World SID.
 For more information, see the description of the Restricted Code (RC) SID in the following table.</p></td>
 </tr>
 </tbody>
 </table>